Mission control: First-quarter 2015 aerospace and defense industry mergers and acquisitions analysis

 At a glance

-Highlights from this quarter's analysis:
+Highlights of what this quarter's analysis revealed:

 The largest transaction since 2011 occurred in the first quarter of 2015.